puppetlabs/puppetlabs-docker_platform/README.md

 #####`username`

-Runs the Docker conatainer as a paticular user on the host system.
+Runs the Docker container as a paticular user on the host system.

 #####`env`

-Allows the setting of envinronment variables within the container.
+Allows the setting of environment variables within the container.

 #####`dns`

-Sets a custom DNS server(s) for the containers
+Sets a custom DNS server for the containers.

 #####`restart_service`

-If set to true, this will restart the containers if any other properties change.
+If set to 'true', restarts the containers if any other properties change.

 #####`privileged`

-If set to true, the containers becomes a Docker "privledged container" (See Docker documentation for further details)
+If set to 'true', the containers become a Docker "privileged container".
+[See Docker documentation for further details.](TODO: link to relevant docs?)

 #####`pull_on_start`

-This will pull a fresh copy of the image from the upstream repo every time the container is started.
+This pulls a fresh copy of the image from the upstream repo every time the container is started.
+Valid values: 'true', 'false'.
+Default is 'TODO'.

 #####`depends`

-Allows expressing containers that must be started before.
+Allows specifying containers that must be started first.
 This affects the generation of the init.d/systemd script.
+Valid values: 'true', 'false'.
+Defaults to 'false'.

 #####`image`

-The docker image to base this container off.
-Can also include a specific tag (e.g. ubuntu:latest).
+The Docker image to base this container off.
+Can also include a specific tag (e.g., `ubuntu:latest`).

 #####`command`